coverclock/com-diag-hazer/README.md

     peruse mobile err# Control-C to exit upon seeing "Ready". peruse mobile out

+Once I'm confident that everything works and I don't need to check the error log (you can always look at it later), I use this shorthand to fire up the rover.
+(Something similar works for the base, router, and mobile scripts too.)

+    cd ~/src/*hazer/Hazer
+    . out/host/bin/setup
+    rover tumbleweed.test:tumbleweed & sleep 5 ; peruse rover out

 ### Headless

 I'm running all three, router, base, and rover, as simple background processes.
-But it is also possible to run them in daemon mode, in which case messages normally written to standard error are logged to the system log.
+But it is also possible to run them in daemon mode, in which case messages normally written to standard error are logged to the system log, which on the Pi is typically in /var/log/syslog.
+(This also happens when you run the scripts in the background and then later logout.
+This can be a little confusing since the log will transition from going into the error log file to going into the system log.)

 Also, I run all three in "headless" mode, where the screens normally written to standard output are instead written to a file, and a script is used to display the file as it changes; this decouples the router, rover, and base software from the display terminal while still allowing